pellejacobs/thesis/presentations/final-presentation.md

 In this section, I'll talk about how to avoid a centralized storage provider when dealing with centralized storage

+Example: the recipe of coca-cola, or the trading algorithm for a bank

+ =>  highly secret, only a few people can access or change it.

 ---

 .left-column[